 Dr. Rosilee Russell, Advisor ~ Fort Smith ~ District 4

-Jeannie Stone, Advisor ~ Russellville ~ District 5
+Jeannie Rodriguez, Advisor ~ Russellville ~ District 5

 Erin Holliday, Advisor ~ Hot Springs ~ District 5